JoanneBogart/sims_Provenance/products/galaxyTruthCatalogs/gt_Overview.md

 that healpixel.
 One process is started to run bin.src/write_gal_truth.py with the healpixel as argument.
-This process does some work global to the healpixel,  divides the total collection of galaxies belonging to the healpixel into chunks, then starts subprocesses distributes the chunks among them. and waits for all chunks to complete.
+This process does some work global to the healpixel,  divides the total collection of galaxies belonging to the healpixel into chunks, then starts subprocesses, distributes the chunks among them. and waits for all chunks to complete.